Widex Hearing Aid Reviews

 Widex Evoke

-Widex Evoke is available in all styles from BTE to in-the-canal (ITC).
+Widex Evoke is available in all styles, from BTE to in-the-canal (ITC).
 This range of products is appropriate for people with hearing loss ranging from mild to profound.
-The Evoke hearing aids are wireless and some of them (models marked ”D”) are“made for iPhone,” allowing direct streaming to smartphones and tablets.
-These direct to iPhone devices are also compatible with the Evoke smartphone app.
+The Evoke hearing aids are wireless and some of them (models marked “D”) are “made for iPhone,” allowing direct streaming to Apple smartphones and tablets.2 These direct-to-iPhone devices are also compatible with the Evoke smartphone app.

 FYI:

-FYI: Prices for Widex hearing aids will vary by location, dispenser, and your chosen device.
-However, they tend to be on the pricier side of the spectrum, with hearing aids costing a few thousand dollars per ear.
+FYI: Widex prices vary by location, dispenser, and your chosen device.
+However, they tend to be on the pricier side, with most models costing a few thousand dollars per ear.

 Widex Evoke